hendurhance/laravel-spam-email/README.md

     ```bash
         php artisan optimize:clear
     ```
 > **NOTE:** The local driver is case-insensitive.
 So, you don't need to worry about the case of the email domain.
-Y

 #### Remote Driver Configuration
 - In order to use `remote` as your driver of choice, you need to set the `default` key in the `config/laravel-spammail-checker.php` configuration file to `remote`: